Entry-header image

 Basic steps to practicing the japa

-1. Prepare spiritually: start practicing with a calm and clear mind.
+1. Be mentally prepared: start the exercise with a calm and clear mind!
 Take a few deep breaths and focus on the mantra.

 2. Use a mala: start with the main bead (Krishna bead), and go around repeating the mantra, bead-by-bead.